hoppscotch/docs/content/en/index.md

 ### GraphQL platform

-- Peak into your graphql endpoint, build your queries, organise them into 🗄️collections
+- Peak into your graphql endpoint, build your queries, organize them into 🗄️collections

 ### Realtime platform